Marmalade-NG/marmalade-compare/compare.md

 (11) : Work in progress

+(12) : Potentially unsafe.
+Does not allow Marketplace to enforce the fee payment.

-(12) : Support through extra policies
+(13) : Support through extra policies => Not released on Testnet

-(13) : Possibly unsafe.
+(14) : Possibly unsafe.
 Avoid for high value tokens

-(14) : Work in progress
+(15) : Work in progress

-(15) : Everything must be implemented by the creator
+(16) : Everything must be implemented by the creator

-(16) : Policies can access the quote system => and can't use royalties
+(17) : Policies can access the quote system => and can't use royalties

-(17) : Tokens creator can't refuse newly approved (by who ?) sales mechanisms
+(18) : Tokens creator can't refuse newly approved (by who ?) sales mechanisms

-(18) : Tokens creators can refuse all new mechanisms, or blacklist them one by one (Extra policies)
+(19) : Tokens creators can refuse all new mechanisms, or blacklist them one by one (Extra policies)